 How to authenticate a domain?

-Just start by adding the sender you would like.
-E.g. if you want to send emails with “email@example.com”, just add this sender.
+Just start by adding the sender you would like in your folk account.
+E.g. if you want to send emails with “firstname.lastname@example.org”, just add this sender.
 You will then be asked to authenticate the domain name domainname.com.

 In order to set up your domain, you must submit the DNS records provided by folk to your DNS hosting provider (for example GoDaddy, CloudFlare, Name.com, etc).

 Find out who your hosting provider is and if you have access.
 If you don't have access to your DNS or hosting provider, find out who in your company has this access before setting up domain authentication.

 Go to Settings > Senders and add the Sender from which you wish to send emails.
 You will then need to authenticate the associated domain name to this sender.
 Make sure that you only enter the name of your root domain.
 Do not include

 http://wwwin this field.
 For example, prefer

 Your domain needs to match the domain of your FROM address on the emails you are sending out.
 E.g. if I am sending an email from